khulnasoft/integrations-core/docs/developer/base/tls.md

 -----

 TLS/SSL is widely used to provide communications over a secure network.
-Many of the software that Datadog supports has features to allow TLS/SSL.
+Many of the software that Khulnasoft supports has features to allow TLS/SSL.
-Therefore, the Datadog Agent may need to connect with TLS/SSL to get metrics.
+Therefore, the Khulnasoft Agent may need to connect with TLS/SSL to get metrics.

 ## Getting started